Aritra23github/Namaste-react-course/README_first.md

 # why we should not push node_modules onto git ???
 * We push package-lock.json and package.json onto git, so we can regenerate node_modules.
 And also node_modules has a huge size so we will not push it onto git, instead of we will regenerate by using package_lock.json and package.json.
 Just use npm install we will regenerate node_modules.

+# What is npx ???
+* When we want to install a package then we need to use npm install package_name command, but when we want to execute a package then we need to use npx package_name command.

+# Why CDN link is not preferred for react and react dom???
+* When we are usiing cdn links then we need to make a network request which is costly, and also if in future react's new version available then we need to update the cdn link manually which is not good for us.
+So it is recommended not to use cdn links for react and react dom, instead of we will use react from our node_modules and we will keep the react and react dom in our package.json file so that it will update itself.

+# What parcel does ???
+- Dev Build
+- Local Server
+- HMR -> Hot Module Reload
+- Parcel uses File Watching Algorithm which is written in C++
+- Parcel also does fast reloading because it is using Caching.
+- The most expensive thing in our web browser is to load images, parcel also does IMAGE Optimization.
+- When wew build a production server, parcel also does minification of our codes.
+- Parcel also compress our codes.
+- Parcel also bundles our code.
+- Parcel does consistent hashing.
+- Parcel also does code splitting.
+- Parcel does differential bundling. which means our app will open in older versions of chrome/oprea/internet explorer.
+- Parcel does error handling for us.
+- Parcel also does diagnostics which means beautiful error.
+- our local server runs on http but if we want to use HTTPs then parcel also gives us to make HTTPs server.
+- parcel does Tree shaking which means whenever we creare folder/files, parcel will automatically shake all the files and it will also remove our code which is not in use.
+- parcel does different dev and production builds.

+* For Supporting our code into different browsers, we will use browserslist package. we need to declare suported browsers in browserslist array inside package.json file.